-Jenny Owens and Scott Kneller retired from elite competition after the Olympics but Jenny has decided to return to Alpine skiing and is heading overseas for the 2016-17 winter season but came home when mountain support was not forth coming.
+Jenny Owens and Scott Kneller retired from elite competition after the Olympics.
+Jenny returned to Alpine skiing for 2016-17 winter season but came home when mountain support was not forth coming.
 Jenny has since retired from skiing.

 SASC sponsored Sam Wells, Sami Kennedy-Sim, Tim Easdale and Jenny Owens for the 2016-17 northern winter.

 See latest updates below: